joysofcode/enterprise-stack/README.md

 pnpx prisma db push
 ```

-This is great for trying things out but you can use [Prisma migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate) for production.
+Using `db push` is great for prototyping but you might want to use [Prisma migrate](https://www.prisma.io/docs/concepts/components/prisma-migrate) for production.

-You can change the database schema inside `prisma/schema.prisma` and run `npx prisma studio` to look at your database.
+You can change the database schema inside `prisma/schema.prisma` and run `pnpx prisma studio` to look at your database.

 ### 💿️ Run the development server